 TEXTURE in the Garden - a Guest Post by Yuliya Bellinger

-One of my assignments to my graduate students in the landscape design program at Columbia University is to take a paragraph from the book, 'The Hidden Dimension' by Edward T. Hall and share a personal experience related to the topic of the selected excerpt.
+One of my assignments to my graduate students in the landscape design program at Columbia University was to take a paragraph from the book, 'The Hidden Dimension' by Edward T. Hall and share a personal experience related to the topic of the selected excerpt.
 'The Hidden Dimension' is a time honored classic on the role of spatial understanding in culture.

 The following is an essay that the talented designer, Yuliya Bellinger, wrote.
 I think it is so lovely and wanted to share it with you.
 Simple is beautiful.